automationhacks/automationhacks.github.io/_drafts/2021-06-08-10-years-of-software-testing-automation.md

 ### Attending my first ever Automation conference

-I remember attending my first ever Testing conference, Selenium Conference, Bangalore in 2016 and was awestruck seeing such amazing and knowledgeable speakers including Simon Steward, Dave haeffner, it was a great learning experience and I wondered how it would feel like to know enough to deliver a talk in front of so many people
+I remember attending my first ever Testing conference, Selenium Conference, Bangalore in 2016 and was awestruck seeing and hearing amazing and knowledgeable speakers including Simon Stewart, Dave Haeffner among many others.
+It was a great learning experience and I wondered how it would feel like to know enough to deliver a talk in front of so many people

 > Learning: 💡: Try and attend tech conferences, you often would learn about lot of new tips,
 > approaches, tools and techniques, thought patterns about things that you either know currently or
-> that did not know
+> that you do not know at all

 ## Working in a Start up product company

-It was 2018 now and I saw one of my college friend post messages on facebook promoting his current employer `Gojek`, while things at my current employer were excellent, I was a valued member of the team and still had lots to learn, I wondered how would it be like to work in a Hyper scale product company that creates so much social impact in the lives of South east asian people
+It was 2018 now and I saw one of my college friend post messages on facebook promoting his current employer `Gojek`

+While things at my current employer were excellent, I was a valued member of the team and still had lots to learn, I wondered how would it be like to work in a Hyper scale product company that created so much social impact in the lives of South east asian people

 I got a referral and after interviewing with them, realized that Gojek could be my next home.

-Gojek had consumer facing apps on Android and iOS and a primary Java based automation stack using Appium, Cucumber, TestNG and RestAssured.
+Gojek had native mobile apps on Android and iOS and primary a JVM based automation stack using Appium, Cucumber, TestNG and RestAssured.

-I saw this as a opportunity to learn and grow myself more by understanding the challenges with mobile automation and well as learn a popular static language like Java and joined Gojek in Feb 2018
+I saw this as a opportunity to learn and grow myself more by understanding the challenges with mobile automation and well as getting to learn a popular static language like Java and joined Gojek in Feb 2018

 ### The challenges of working in a small team

 When I joined gojek, I could instantly sense a change in pace, we had Bi-Weekly mobile releases that required regression runs on consumer apps to ensure nothing broke for our customers and my team had only a single QA consultant from consulting company.

-There was 0 app automation and the API automation done by another engineer (who had left the team) was not managed and broken.
-We also had a very less QA's as Full time employee and I was the 3rd QA in the bangalore office. 🤯, we did have a large QA consultant team taking care of quality and automation in different teams though
+There was zero app automation and the API automation done by another engineer (who had left the team) was not managed and broken.

+We also had a very less QA's as Full time employee and I was the 3rd QA in the bangalore office. 🤯, we did have a large QA consultant team taking care of quality and automation across different teams though

-The team was also going through the process of redesigning the app based on latest design language.
-I remember thinking to myself, Wow, there is so much that I can do here.
-I started building context about the team, the apps, backend architecture as well as existing automation frameworks
+The GoSend team was also going through the process of redesigning the app based on latest design language.
+I remember thinking to myself, **"Wow, there is so much that I can do here."** I started building context about the team, the apps, backend architecture as well as existing automation frameworks

 ### Building Mobile Android UI automation

-I first decided to improve upon the bottleneck of having to do slow manual testing cycles on mobile apps for the Bi-Weekly FCT (Full cycle test) and started exploring the `optimus` framework which was built by a consulting company called Test Vagrant.
-This was good since I got to read code from other seasoned automation engineers and since I was grokking Java at the time, having this structure be in place really helped
+I first decided to improve upon the bottleneck of having to do slow manual testing cycles on mobile apps for the Bi-Weekly FCT (Full cycle test) and started exploring the existing `optimus` framework which was built by a consulting company called Test Vagrant.

-It was also quite a lot of fun to learn Appium's API with which I found myself quite comfortable since it resembles the Selenium API quite closely due to it following the W3C WebDriver Spec quite closely.
+This was a good experience since I got to read code from other seasoned automation engineers and since I was grokking Java at the time, having this structure already in place really helped

-Learning this framework architecture as well use of Cucumber feature files was an interesting challenge, and within a month or two I had a test suite in place to run against the Consumer Android app on mac mini's with Gitlab CI runners, I did this in parallel to ensuring that the app redesign release went fine and this suite reduced a lot of the manual testing effort that I had to put in for this regression cycle
+Learning this framework architecture, Appium API, Cucumber feature files was an interesting challenge, and within a month or two I had a test suite in place to run against the Consumer Android app on mac mini's with Gitlab CI runners

+I did this automation in parallel to manual exploratory testing to ensure that the app redesign release went fine and this suite reduced a lot of the manual testing effort that I had to put in for this regression cycle

-> Learning: 💡: If its boring and repetitive, automate it 😉
+> Learning: 💡: If it's boring and repetitive, automate it 😉

 ### Building API automation using Kotlin, TestNG

-After an year of working on mobile automation, I had another colleague join from a consulting company and I on-boarded him on the mobile framework and wanted to set out and build the API automation framework for the product group that I was working in.
+After an year of working on mobile automation, I had another colleague join from a consulting company and I on-boarded him on the mobile framework and wanted to set out and build the API automation framework for the team

-We had an existing test suite that covered few E2E tests however these tests were coupled together heavily and it was very difficult to follow the code.
+We had an existing test suite that covered few E2E tests however these tests were coupled together heavily and it was very difficult to follow the code or modify to add new features/tests.
 Also the tests often would fail and made it very difficult to find the problem at hand.
+After analysing the codebase I decided it was a lost cause to try to refactor this and not to give into Sunk cost fallacy, A rewrite was in order

-We had an existing framework in Gojek over rest assured that many different teams were using, and while initially I thought to write my own python based test suite, I realized after a week of effort that integrating my tests/utilities for other teams would be very difficult since they were mostly using Java based stack and I would have to write lot of bridge code using Jython or the like.
+We had an existing framework in Gojek over rest assured that many different teams were using, and while initially I thought to write my own python based test suite, I realized after a week of POC effort that integrating my tests/utilities for other teams would be very difficult since they were mostly using Java based stack and I would have to write lot of bridge code using Jython or implement lot of APIs.

+#### Learning Kotlin

 At this point, there were few developers who also wanted to contribute to the framework and automated test suite and suggested to try using Kotlin as an alternative.